-Media market structures and conglomeration
+Media market structures and features

 - (i) Vertical and horizontal integration

 - (ii) Concentration of ownership

-- (iii) The media firm in the 21st century, content, community and platform
+- (iii) Transnational ownership

 - (iv) The role of new technology

-(v) Changing role of the consumer
+- (v) Changing role of the consumer

-Regulating Media Markets
+(2) Regulating Media Markets

 Most markets have some form of regulation but this is a crucial issue in media markets.
 The power and type of regulation implemented can have profound implications for the type of products available and the audience interaction with them.